cnlohr/shadertrixx/README.md

 MAJOR NOTE: EXPERIMENTAL: If you have prefabs missing script references, you will need to reimport your prefabs.
 Simply select the prefab that is trobuled, click "Select Prefab Asset" then click "Reimport."
 Alternatively, select the package your prefab is part of and say "reimport"

+Side note:  If you want something like CyanEmu (to simulate vrchat in Unity) https://github.com/lyuma/Av3Emulator

 ## When opening worlds from git using the .gitignore file from here

 1. Open project in Unity Hub for correct version of Unity.